Consulting

 Highly Customizable: allowing consulting firms to tailor the platform to their needs and workflows.

-Scalability: As a firm expands, Salesforce can be expanded to accommodate more users and data.
+Scalability: As a firm expands, Salesforce can expand to accommodate more users and data.

 Integration Capabilities: Salesforce can integrate with hundreds of other products a consulting firm might use, including the 4Degrees Relationship Intelligence CRM.